johnmtayag/Amazon-Recommender-System/README.md

 ### Analyzing Mean PC2 With Increasing PC1
 For the following figures, all points where PC2 is within 0.001 of its mean (-0.064) are extracted.
 Again, six points are then randomly sampled to visualize how the curves change as PC1 increases along the range.
 The next figure shows the maximum and minimum power generation values for each point within the range ordered by PC1 value.

+When PC1 is relatively low or relatively high, the resulting curve has a higher peak value.
+Within this range, the maximum power value decreases overall as PC1 grows, though there is significant variance between the values.

 <p align="center">
   <img src="images/mean_pc2_curves.png" alt="Visualization of Mean PC2 With Increasing PC1" width="700"/>